locationtech/jts/README.txt

 * libjts - A wrapper for building JTS with GCJ (unmaintained)
 * bin - Scripts for running JTS tools on various platforms
 * doc - Documentation

+* jts/testxml - Unit tests for use with JTS TestRunner app
+* jts/testdata - test datasets for use in testing algorithms and functions

 Building JTS
 ------------